dancunningham/journey-server/README.md

 build
 - create the package for AWS lambda

-*Most reliable way to install is using s3-upload + deploy-s3-update*
+*Most reliable way to install is using deploy-s3-create or deploy-s3-update*

 s3-upload
 - uploads your package to s3